News and Alumni Achievements

 Rebekah Silverman (MFA, 2007) lives in Chicago, IL.
 After over a decade working in management, operations, and fundraising for nonprofits, she joined the consulting firm Ter Molen Watkins & Brandt as Assistant Vice President in 2018.

-Emily Skaja's (MFA, 2015) first book, BRUTE, won the Walt Whitman Award from the Academy of American Poets and will be published by Graywolf in April of 2019.
-She will graduate in Spring 2019 from the PhD program in Creative Writing and Literature at the University of Cincinnati, where she was a Taft Summer Research Fellow and also earned a certificate in Women’s, Gender, and Sexuality Studies.
-Emily’s poems have been published in Best New Poets, Blackbird, Crazyhorse, FIELD, and Gulf Coast, among other journals.
-She is the Poetry Co-Editor of Southern Indiana Review.
+Emily Skaja’s first book, BRUTE, won the Walt Whitman Award from the Academy of American Poets (Graywolf Press, 2019).
+She holds an MFA from Purdue University (‘15) and a PhD in Creative Writing and Literature from the University of Cincinnati (‘19), where she was a Taft Summer Research Fellow and also earned a certificate in Women’s, Gender, and Sexuality Studies.
+Skaja is the Poetry Co-Editor of Southern Indiana Review and serves on the editorial board of The Pinch.
+Her poems have been published in Best New Poets, Blackbird, Crazyhorse, FIELD, and The New York Times Magazine.
+She is the winner of the Gulf Coast Poetry Prize, an AWP Intro Journals Award, the Russell Prize, and an Academy of American Poets College Prize.
+She has received fellowships from the Civitella Ranieri Foundation and the National Endowment for the Arts.
+Skaja is an Assistant Professor in the MFA program at the University of Memphis.

 Cassander Smith (’05) received her PhD from Purdue and is an associate professor of English at Alabama University.